 - For best results, use full-fat cream cheese, butter, and whole milk.

-- This recipe calls for canned corn kernels NOT canned creamed corn.
+- This recipe calls for canned corn kernels not canned creamed corn.

 Nutritional Information